abhilash306/Socket-Programming-Connection-between-client-and-server-and-information-sharing/README.md

 menu are displayed accordingly when a student or instructor login.
 The username and password are pre stored in a text file named user_pass.txt and students’ marks are stored in student_marks.csv.

+Wireshark Analysis
+ Wireshark is used to capture different types of network hardware such as Ethernet and shows the traffic flow.
+ It can capture multiple network interface simultaneously.
+ It also shows the decoded packets simultaneously.